Transplantation (medicine): History

 There was a successful deceased-donor lung transplant into an emphysema and lung cancer patient in June 1963 by James Hardy at the University of Mississippi Medical Center in Jackson, Mississippi.
 The patient John Russell survived for eighteen days before dying of kidney failure.

 Thomas Starzl of Denver attempted a liver transplant in the same year, but he was not successful until 1967.

 In the early 1960s and prior to long-term dialysis becoming available, Keith Reemtsma and his colleagues at Tulane University in New Orleans attempted transplants of chimpanzee kidneys into 13 human patients.
 Most of these patients only lived one to two months.
 However, in 1964, a 23-year-old woman lived for nine months and even returned to her job as a school teacher until she suddenly collapsed and died.
 It was assumed that she died from an acute electrolyte disturbance.
 At autopsy, the kidneys had not been rejected nor was there any other obvious cause of death.
 One source states this patient died from pneumonia.
 Tom Starzl and his team in Colorado used baboon kidneys with six human patients who lived one or two months, but with no longer term survivors.
 Others in the United States and France had limited experiences.

 The heart was a major prize for transplant surgeons.
 But over and above rejection issues, the heart deteriorates within minutes of death, so any operation would have to be performed at great speed.
 The development of the heart-lung machine was also needed.
 Lung pioneer James Hardy was prepared to attempt a human heart transplant in 1964, but when a premature failure of comatose Boyd Rush's heart caught Hardy with no human donor, he used a chimpanzee heart, which beat in his patient's chest for approximately one hour and then failed.
 The first partial success was achieved on 3 December 1967, when Christiaan Barnard of Cape Town, South Africa, performed the world's first human-to-human heart transplant with patient Louis Washkansky as the recipient.
+Interestingly, a recent study suggests that Denise Darvall, the donor, was not brain-dead and, moreover, her heart was arrested artificially, similarly to a non-voluntary active euthanasia.
 Washkansky survived for eighteen days amid what many saw as a distasteful publicity circus.
 The media interest prompted a spate of heart transplants.
 Over a hundred were performed in 1968–1969, but almost all the people died within 60 days.
 Barnard's second patient, Philip Blaiberg, lived for 19 months.